 At this point, departments should forward files of the top five candidates, which include notes from phone interviews/conference interviews and notes from the reference calls.
-Deans reserve the right to make additional reference calls of their own, as necessary.
+The associate provost and academic dean reserves the right to make additional reference calls of his or her own, as necessary.